rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 ### `props` section

-You can pass any other prop to the submit button if you want, via this section. by default the `disabled` and `className` prop are set.
+You can pass any other prop to the submit button if you want, via this section.

 ####  `disabled` prop

 You can use this option to disable the submit button.
-Set to `false` by default.

 #### `className` prop